AyazLab/MazeLib/README.md

 # MazeLib

-Common components used for MazeAnalyzer and MazeMaker
+C# Library providing back-end functionality for MazeMaker and MazeAnalyzer